 An offset account can help you save money by minimising the interest you pay on your home loan.
-Offset accounts allow you to put extra money into your account to offset your home loan balance, so you can save money and you only pay interest on the remaining portion of your loan.
+Offset accounts allow you to put extra money into your account to offset your home loan balance, so you only pay interest on the remaining portion of your loan.

 Save money using a term deposit

-Term deposits are generally low in fees, typically require a minimum initial deposit, and can sometimes require a minimum ongoing deposit.
+Term deposits are generally low in fees, typically require a minimum initial deposit, and sometimes also a minimum ongoing deposit.
 If you withdraw money from your term deposit account before the timeframe is over, you could pay additional fees.

 Save money through investment bonds in Australia

-Investment bonds are a tax-effective way of saving for the long term (longer than 10 years).
-Australian bonds typically require either a minimum deposit or minimum ongoing deposits, and you can choose how your money is invested.
+Investment bonds can be a tax-effective way of saving for the long term (longer than 10 years).
+Australian investment bonds typically require either a minimum deposit or minimum ongoing deposits, and you can choose how your money is invested.

-If you’re looking to save and grow your savings over the longer term, you could also consider putting your money into an investment.
-Some of the best ways to invest money in Australia include shares, property, exchange traded funds, and additional super contributions; however, this will depend on your lifestyle, the amount you have to save, and your risk tolerance.
+You could also consider investing your money to save over the longer term.
+Some ways to invest money in Australia include shares, property, exchange traded funds, and making additional super contributions.
+But your best option will depend on your lifestyle, the amount you aim to save and your risk tolerance.